 1. Reflect on your passions and interests.

-- What topics do you enjoy learning about?
+- What topics do I enjoy learning about?

-Now that you have some business ideas, think of the problems faced by your target market and how your passion or interest can become a product or service that meets their needs.
-What's their motive to buy?
+Now that you have some niche market ideas, think of the problems faced by your target market.
+Can your passion or interest meet your customer needs?
+Do you know their motive to buy?

 3. Research the competition.

-Before devoting your time and energy to developing a brand new business, you'll want to research your potential competitors.
+Before devoting your time and energy to developing a brand-new business, research your potential competitors.
 You might have a viable product idea, but how many other businesses will you be competing with?